-Extend Biosciences aims to develop safe and effective breakthrough therapies that can be administered by the patient at home.
-The company has multiple compounds in development both internally and with external partners (see graphic below).
+Extend Biosciences aims to develop safe and effective therapies that can be self-administered by the patient at home.
+The company has multiple compounds in development both internally and with external partners.

 To date, no formal guidelines exist for the therapeutic management of hypoparathyroidism.
-Conventional treatment (calcium and active vitamin D supplementation) focuses on maintaining serum calcium levels while preventing the risk of hypercalciuria, or excessive urinary calcium secretion, which can lead to kidney failure.
+Conventional treatment (calcium and active vitamin D supplements) focuses on maintaining serum calcium levels while preventing the risk of hypercalciuria, or excessive urinary calcium secretion, which can lead to kidney failure.
 Until the approval of recombinant full-length PTH(1-84) by the FDA in early 2015 (Natpara®, Shire), there were no approved hormone replacement therapies available for hypoparathyroidism, making it the last remaining endocrine deficiency for which the missing hormone was not an approved therapy.
-Our long-acting PTH will be a subcutaneously administered PTH derivative with an attractive value proposition.
-The pharmacokinetic profile of a once-daily dose of the vitamin D-PTH(1-34) conjugate mimics the physiological levels of PTH, thereby returning and maintaining serum calcium and phosphate levels within the normal range for a full 24hrs.
+Our long-acting PTH is a subcutaneously administered PTH derivative with an attractive value proposition.
+The pharmacokinetic profile our D-VITylated PTH(1-34) conjugate mimics the physiological levels of PTH, thereby returning and maintaining serum calcium and phosphate levels within the normal range.

-Following close behind our lead program is our long-acting ghrelin peptide for cancer cachexia, a condition characterized by involuntary weight and muscle loss that affects >1 million patients/year.
+Following close behind our lead program is our long-acting ghrelin peptide for cachexia, a complex metabolic syndrome characterized by involuntary weight and muscle loss that affects >1 million patients/year.
 Cancer and other devastating chronic diseases such as congestive heart failure and AIDS are often coupled with cachexia.
-Studies have shown that cancer patients who have cachexia often respond poorly to chemotherapy, are at a greater risk of infection and have a reduced life expectancy.
-In fact, it is estimated that ~30% of cancer patients die from cachexia, not cancer.
+Studies have shown that cancer patients who have cachexia respond poorly to chemotherapy, are at a greater risk of infection and have a reduced life expectancy.
+In fact, it is estimated that at least 30% of cancer patients die from cachexia, not cancer.
 Currently there are no FDA-approved therapies to treat cachexia.
 Ghrelin is a hormone made by the body that increases appetite and stimulates muscle growth.
-Ghrelin has already been shown to safely abrogate the affects of cachexia in numerous animal models as well as in humans.
-However, because of its short half-life, ghrelin must be administered 3-4 times daily using an intravenous infusion in order to see these effects.
-This is simply not practical for patients.
-Extend Biosciences’ platform technology is truly enabling for this short-lived peptide as it increases the half-life and improves the bioavailability of the peptide in the body.
+Ghrelin has already been shown to safely abrogate the affects of cachexia in numerous animal models as well as in many human trials.
+However, because of its short half-life, ghrelin must be administered 3-4 times daily or using an intravenous infusion in order to see these effects.
+This is simply not practical for patients with chronic diseases.
+Extend Biosciences’ D-VITylation platform technology is truly enabling for this short-lived peptide as it increases the half-life and improves the bioavailability of the peptide in the body.
 Reversing the effects of cachexia will significantly improve a cancer patient’s quality of life and chance of survival, as well as decrease the need for hospitalizations, resulting in reduced healthcare costs.

-Extend Biosciences also has several biotechnology and pharmaceutical partners that are developing improved versions of their peptide-based therapies using our technology.
+Extend Biosciences also has two other peptides under development, and several biotechnology and pharmaceutical partners that are developing improved versions of their own peptide-based therapies using our technology.
 These programs serve as external validation of our technology and may generate longer-term licensing arrangements and revenue to Extend Biosciences.